 Our No-Gi Jiu-Jitsu program is based on the ADCC winning style of Xande Ribeiro.
 This is where the simplicity and elegance of our Jiu-Jitsu crosses over easily into no-gi training.
 Professor Jubera is an accomplished No-Gi competitor taking 3rd at the No-Gi World Championships.
-He has helped Saulo Ribeiro, Xande Ribeiro and Rafael Lovato Jr train for many of the ADCC camps over the years.
-With the proper weight and pressure as a top player and the proper control of distance through frames and knee shields, the no-gi game isn’t as big of a jump for our students as it is for many Brazilian Jiu-Jitsu academies.
+He has helped ADCC Champions Saulo Ribeiro, Xande Ribeiro and No-Gi World Champions Rafael Lovato Jr, James Poupolo and Victor Hugo and others train for many of their camps over the years.
+With our signature head pressure passing systems as a top player and the proper control of distance through frames and knee shields, the no-gi game isn’t as big of a jump for our students as it is for many Brazilian Jiu-Jitsu academies.

 Most Brazilian Jiu-Jitsu academies have issues with the takedown game as they aren’t experienced wrestlers.
 Brazil isn’t a country where wrestling is popular.
 Takedowns have always been a strength of Professor Jubera’s game.
 Not only does Matt have a background in wrestling and a judo black belt but Professor Jubera continues to seek out the best training partners in the state like Division 1 NCAA champion Dave Zabriskie.